Artists In Residence

 Photo: Jaqi Medlock

-Amber Sloan is a NYC/Jersey City-based choreographer, performer, teacher, curator, and producer.
+AMBER SLOAN is a NYC/Jersey City-based choreographer, performer, teacher, curator, and producer.
 Her work has been presented by Centro Cultural Los Talleres in Mexico City, The Yard on Martha’s Vineyard, the EstroGenius Festival, Dance on the Lawn, Arts On Site, Roulette Theater, Dixon Place, Soaking WET at the West End Theatre, 92Y, Dance Safari, and Green Space, as well as a 19-year commissioning relationship with the DanceNow Festival.
 She has received space grants from Gibney Dance Center, Brooklyn Arts Exchange, Spoke the Hub, The Field, DanceNow Silo, and Mana Contemporary.
 As a performer, Amber has been a member of The Bang Group since 2002 and has performed in works by James Waring, Doug Elkins, Keely Garfield, Sara Hook, and Stephan Koplowitz.
 She teaches dance composition at The Ailey School and is the Assistant Executive Director of Arts On Site.
 Amber co-directs Women in Motion NYC and serves on the advisory board of Art Omi: Dance.
 She holds a BFA in Dance from the University of Illinois at Urbana-Champaign where she was honored with the 2015 Beverly Blossom/Carey Erickson Alumni Dance Award.

 Dancers Chelsea Enjer Hecht, Daniel Morimoto, and Jordan Morley perform Amber Sloan’s new work, tentatively titled “Waiting for the Other Shoe to Drop.”
 Photo: Eva Dean